Poona Community Enhancement & Infrastructure Planning

 COVID emerged and impacted progression of all aspects associated with the Town Planning and the boat ramp.

-A further community workshop was convened on 29 February 2020 (over 150 attending) following the release of the joint Feasibility Study.
-This was a combined Archipelago, MSQ, and FCRC presentation.
+In the backdrop of those differeing positions of a minority, a further community workshop was convened on 29 February 2020 (over 150 attending) and this followed the release of the joint Feasibility Study.
+It was a combined Archipelago, MSQ, and FCRC presentation.
 For more information refer to the section on Community Workshops/Open Meetings

 • At the workshop, boat ramp and carpark plans were displayed and demonstrated the whole project was suitable.